Sealers for Internal & External Hard Surfaces

 Typical Paving That Can Be Sealed

-A lot of sealers have been specially formulated to provide the best amount of protection to the natural stone.
-They do this without altering the look too dramatically.
+A lot of sealers for pavers have been specially formulated to provide the best amount of protection to the natural stone.
+They do this without altering the look too dramatic.
 As such, some of the typical surfaces that are coating using our products can include wood, slate, and brick.
 Also concrete, block paving, patio slabs, building stone, some floors, and so on.
 This shows the diversity of the sealer because it shows just how versatile it can be in protecting stone surfaces.
 Don’t forget that just because sealer can be used, it might not always need to be.

 If you want to check if your surface needs sealing, conduct the water or lemon juice and oil test.
 This will show you everything that you need to know by showing you how absorbent your stone is.
 It will do this by showing you what kind of dark stain is left behind.
 Ideally, you don’t want a stain left on your surface, which is when you need to seal it.